yogstation13/Yogstation/.github/PULL_REQUEST_TEMPLATE.md

 # Wiki Documentation

 Remove this text and write all information regarding your changes that should be known and documented through the Yogstation Wiki.
-Important documentation information includes, but is not limited to: any numberical values that have been changed, any images that have to be updated, names of specific pages that will be impacted by your changes.
+Important documentation information includes, but is not limited to: any numerical values that have been changed, any images that have to be updated, names of specific pages that will be impacted by your changes.

 # Changelog